jackyzha0/quartz/content/notes/22-exam-info.md

 	- Model-based Tracking
 - Using a camera as sensor, advantages and challenges

+> [!INFO] how does marker based tracking work: roughly
+> SIFT, SLAM high level. variance, invariance
+> how is sift invariant to X (e.g., scale, lighting, )
+> lighting -> greyscale (dont, care about color of light, only care about gradient -> gradient is still the same regarless of light intensity. still local light changes -> we have enought points that we can ignore local light changes)
+> scale -> blur and change resolution -> difference of gaussian. recreates effect of seeing from a long distance

+> [!INFO] camera -> advatages, cheap, lots of information, . disatvantage, light, privacy,

-		- Context
+## Context
 - Definition, Context-Sources, Context Controllers, Context Targets
 - Context-Awareness
 - Challenges of Context-Awareness
 - Natural User Interfaces
 	- Why Natural User Interfaces
 	- Tangible User Interfaces
 	- Proxemic Interacions
 	- Context-Aware Interfaces
 	- Haptics

+> [!INFO] pick example of context awareness in phone. ->
+> calendar event (source:time/calendar/location, controller, target:notification)
+> have a few examples ready.
+> context awareness examples: privacy, sensors are not always accurate, lack of control -need to find balalnce between user control and context awareness.

+> [!INFO] NAT
+> lots of examples
+> proxemic interactions: proximity and orientation

 - Augmented Reality
 	- What is AR?
 	- Classes of AR interfaces
 	- Spatial AR vs. Video see-through AR vs. Optical see-through AR
 	- Context-aware AR and Input for AR

 # Example Questions:

+> [!INFO] defend your position, justify, convince him.

+- Provide and discuss an example for Ubiqitious Computing and for Mobile Computing.
+- How does SIFT achieve invariance to lighting?
+- Describe the main steps of SIFT when describing a feature point.
+Assume that the feature point is already found.
+- Describe the main steps of SIFT for detecting a feature point.
+- Explain the general concept of Fingerprinting and how it is used by Google to improve GPS localisation
 - Contrast Bluetooth LE and NFC technology for sensing your location.
+	- bluetooth needs power source, also more
 - Explain how cell phone towers can be used for estimating your position (cell-based localisation).
 Explain also different techniques that can be utilised to refine the position estimate
 - Explain Realtime Kinematics (RTK) GPS.
 How does it achieve improvements of traditional GPS?
 - Describe the sensors you would use for a fitness tracker application on your mobile phone.
 How would you refine or transform raw sensor readings to be of use?